-I was an airline pilot for 10 years, and during that time, both of my children were born.
+As a former airline pilot, I know what it's like to want to hold onto time.
+During that period, both of my children were born.
 While I managed to be home for every Christmas and every Birthday, I was absent from just about everything else — and I missed my family terribly.

 As I longed to spend more and more time with my family, I began to realize that my portraits could help others as well...
 J.Ridout, Portrait Artist was born.